KEX (AM): Blue Network

 On December 23, 1926, KEX first signed on the air.
+The call sign was randomly assigned.
 Some sources show that the station may have originally started broadcasting on 670 kHz.
 On November 11, 1928, KEX started transmitting on 1180 kHz under the terms of the Federal Radio Commission's General Order 40.
 On March 29, 1941, the station moved to 1190 kHz under the terms of the North American Regional Broadcasting Agreement (NARBA).

 KEX was an NBC Blue Network affiliate, carrying its schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio."
 In 1945, as the Blue Network became ABC Radio, KEX's affiliation continued.
 KEX was the first station to give the voice of Bugs Bunny, Mel Blanc, his own show.
 Blanc's Cobwebs & Nuts program debuted June 15, 1933, and ran Monday through Saturday from 11 p.m. to midnight.

 The Oregonian and Westinghouse

 The Oregonian Publishing Company, which owned The Morning Oregonian newspaper, acquired KEX in 1933.
 From 1934 to 1943, the station's studios were located in The Oregonian Building, in space shared with co-owned KGW, now KPOJ, which was the NBC Red Network affiliate in Portland.
 Westinghouse Broadcasting expanded to the West Coast in 1944 with its purchase of KEX, then running 5,000 watts, and sharing its frequency with another Westinghouse station, WOWO in Fort Wayne, Indiana.

 In 1948, Westinghouse got the Federal Communications Commission (FCC) to increase KEX's power to 50,000 watts, day and night.
 Also in 1948, Westinghouse put KEX-FM on the air at 92.3 MHz (the frequency is now utilized by KGON).
 KEX-FM simulcast most of KEX's schedule.
 But few people had FM radios in those days and KEX-FM was taken off the air in the early 1960s.
 Also in the early 1960s, as network programming shifted from radio to television, KEX began airing a mix of middle of the road music, talk, news and sports.